Volunteering Matters, formerly known as CSV, is a national charity leading UK volunteering in policy and practice.

 By focussing on the needs of 4 groups of people; disabled people, older people, young people and families we inspire our committed and ambitious volunteers to power change in their communities.
 We do this by delivering targeted, innovative and professional programmes nationwide.

-Our vision is of a society where everyone can participate to build strong and inclusive communities.
+Our vision is of a society where everyone can participate in their local community through volunteering and social action.

 When Nigel Potter stepped onto the train from London to Glasgow in the summer of 1962, to start volunteering full-time in an ‘approved school’ for children who had committed criminal offences, he became our first Community Service Volunteer.
 A year later a small group of organisers founded CSV.
 To celebrate 50 years of volunteering and learning we celebrated our birthday in 2013 with the Queen at St James’s Palace.
 In April 2015 we changed our name to Volunteering Matters.